lnurl/luds/spec.md

 6. Receives a `{"status":"OK"}` Json response.
 7. Awaits for incoming payment.

-Security note: wothdrawal `lnurl` should be ephemeral and regenerated from scratch for each new withdrawal request.
+Security note: withdrawal `lnurl` should be ephemeral and re-generated from scratch for each new withdrawal request.

 ## 3. Linkable payments